Robert Graves: First World War

-I thought of going back to France, but realized the absurdity of the notion.
-Since 1916, the fear of gas obsessed me: any unusual smell, even a sudden strong scent of flowers in a garden, was enough to send me trembling.
-And I couldn't face the sound of heavy shelling now; the noise of a car back-firing would send me flat on my face, or running for cover.

-The friendship between Graves and Sassoon is documented in Graves's letters and biographies; the story is fictionalised in Pat Barker's novel Regeneration.
-Barker also addresses Graves's experiences with homosexuality in his youth; at the end of the novel Graves asserts that his "affections have been running in more normal channels" after a friend was accused of "soliciting" with another man.
+The friendship between Graves and Sassoon is documented in Graves's letters and biographies.
 The intensity of their early relationship is demonstrated in Graves's collection Fairies and Fusiliers (1917), which contains many poems celebrating their friendship.
 Sassoon remarked upon a "heavy sexual element" within it, an observation supported by the sentimental nature of much of the surviving correspondence between the two men.
-Through Sassoon, Graves became a friend of Wilfred Owen, "who often used to send me poems from France."
+Through Sassoon, Graves became a friend of Wilfred Owen, "who often used to send me poems from France".